frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/fractures.md

 ```

 *See the section on the [pathophysiological system](/docs/wiki/pathophysiological-system.md#pathophysiological-system) for more information on the graphical representation.*

+**Causes**: Sharp or blunt damage to a bone or solid body part.

+**Effects**: A bone fracture will cause the affected limb to be unable to bear weight or move properly, causing full immobility of the corresponding body part and `+15%` pain.
+Bone fractures may also cause [bone fragment lacerations](#bone-fragment-laceration) if bone fragments break off and cut into the surrounding tissue.

 **Treatment**: Bone fractures must be treated using a [splint](/docs/wiki/medical-devices.md#splint) to immobilize the bone and promote [healing over time](#healing-bone-fracture), or [osteosynthetic surgery](/docs/wiki/surgeries.md#osteosynthetic-surgery) to realign and stabilize the bone with metal implants, allowing for a quick recovery.